skyloutyr/VTT/README.md

 -servercache [number][postfix]: Sets the maximum server cache buffer before it is trimmed.
 Number is any positive number.
 Postfix indicates the rank, and can be b(bytes), kb(kilobytes), mb(megabytes) or gb(gigabytes)

 -console [true/false]: forces the console window being shown (true) or hidden (false).
 If not present the -debug parameter may force the console window to stay open.
 Win32 only.

+-serverstorage [path]: specifies the file system location for the server.
+This is the folder where all assets/client info/previews/maps/chat/etc are stored.

+-clientstorage [path]: specifies the file system location for the client.
+This is where the client logs/settings/etc are stored.
 ```